dyasui/EC320Su24/README.md

 The koans for this course are found in the following repository: [tidyverse_koans](https://github.com/ajdickinson/tidyverse_koans).

 ## Acknowledgements

+This course was originally created by [Andrew Dickinson](https://ajdickinson.github.io/).
+This repoisitory is a fork of the class taught by him in Spring 2024.
+The original repository is [here](https://github.com/ajdickinson/EC320S24).
+Andrew's original acknolegements are replicated below:

 Material for this course has contributions from [Ed Rubin](http://edrub.in/) ([@edrubin](https://github.com/edrubin)), [Kyle Raze](https://kyleraze.com/) ([@kyleraze](https://github.com/kyleraze)), [Philip Economides](https://philip-economides.com/)([@peconomi](https://github.com/peconomi)), and [Emmett Saulnier](https://www.emmettsaulnier.com/), who have taught the class prior to me and graciously made their work public and inspired me to pay it forward.
 Additionally I source some material from [Nick Huntington-Klein](https://nickchk.com/) ([@NickCH-K](https://github.com/NickCH-K)), who maintains a [trove of resources](https://nickchk.com/causalgraphs.html) for learning causal inference, and [Ben Lambert](https://ben-lambert.com/econometrics/) and his [undergradaute course in econometrics](.https://www.youtube.com/playlist?list=PLwJRxp3blEvZyQBTTOMFRP_TDaSdly3gU) that helped me learn this material as a student and to teach this material as an instructor.
 Finally, I would like to thank [Colleen O'Briant](https://cobriant.github.io/) for making available her [tidyverse_koans](https://github.com/cobriant/tidyverse_koans) materials for use in this course.